johnwesleyquintero/scalesmart/README.md

 ## Description

 This project is a comprehensive portfolio platform, the "ScaleSmart" (AKA WesVerse) built with Next.js, TypeScript, and Tailwind CSS.
-It showcases an integrated suite of custom-built applications and tools, demonstrating a wide range of skills.
-The current "WesApps" include:
+It showcases an integrated suite of custom-built applications and tools, demonstrating a wide range of skills. ## Features

-- Blog (Content managed via MDX files in `src/app/content/blog/`)
+- **Amazon Seller Tools**: Comprehensive suite for Amazon sellers, including product research, keyword tracking, listing optimization, and analytics, with SP-API integration and IndexedDB for local data persistence.

-- **Admin Dashboard:** For managing project content and settings.
+- **ATS (Applicant Tracking System) Optimizer**: Helps users optimize resumes for ATS scans by analyzing content, providing compatibility scores, and suggesting improvements.
-- **Amazon Seller Tools:** A suite of tools for Amazon sellers, including Analytics Processing, Data Filtering, Listing Optimization AI, and Report Processing.
+- **Blog**: A platform for publishing articles and updates, supporting MDX for rich content creation and dynamic rendering.
-- **Resume Scan:** A Resume Scanner/ATS tool.
+- **Content Management**: Leverages MDX files for dynamic rendering of blog posts and documentation, allowing for rich, interactive content with embedded React components.
-- **AI Chat Interface:**
+- **CRM (Customer Relationship Management)**: Comprehensive tools for managing customer interactions, tracking sales opportunities, and organizing contact information, with functionalities for customer listing, adding new customers, managing categories, communication logs, and email templates.
-- **CRM:** A Customer Relationship Management tool.
+- **Dashboard Studio**: A powerful, interactive tool for creating, customizing, and managing dynamic dashboards with various widget types (KPIs, charts, tables, text, images) and data source integration.
-- **Project Board:** A project management tool with task and comment management.
+- **Error Guide**: Provides a dedicated page to display comprehensive error documentation, dynamically loading and rendering MDX content for troubleshooting and solutions.
-- **Workflow Builder:** A workflow automation builder with a visual interface for creating and managing workflows using a node registry and engine.
+- **Markdown Notepad**: A robust and intuitive note-taking application supporting real-time Markdown editing, note management, category systems, search functionality, and persistent local storage via IndexedDB.
-- **Markdown Notepad:** A tool for creating and managing markdown notes with category support.
+- **Privacy Policy Page**: Outlines how user data is collected, used, protected, and managed, dynamically loading content from an MDX file for easy updates.
-- **Privacy Policy:** A dedicated page for the project's privacy policy.
+- **Project Management**: A comprehensive dashboard for organizing and tracking projects and tasks, including task creation, assignment, status updates, project creation, Gantt chart visualization, and local persistence via IndexedDB.
-- **User Profile:** A page for managing user profile information.
+- **Prompt Request Generator**: A specialized tool designed to help users construct well-structured and effective prompts for AI models, guiding them through selecting categories, providing context, detailing requests, and including code snippets.
-- **Prompt Request Generator:** A tool for generating prompt requests.
+- **WesAI Chat Feature**: An interactive chat interface powered by AI, allowing users to generate content, get assistance, or interact with an AI model, supporting streaming responses and markdown rendering.

 The platform is designed to be an ever-expanding ecosystem, with potential for more "WesIntegrations" in the future.